cloudflare/cloudflare-docs/content/workers/configuration/secrets.md

 ## Background

 Secrets are a type of binding that allow you to attach encrypted text values to your Worker.
-Secrets are not visible after they are set.
+You cannot see secrets after you set them and can only [access secrets programmatically](/workers/wrangler/commands/#secret).
 Secrets are used for storing sensitive information like API keys and auth tokens.
 Secrets are available on the [`env` parameter](/workers/runtime-apis/handlers/fetch/#parameters) passed to your Worker's [`fetch` event handler](/workers/runtime-apis/handlers/fetch/).

 ## Add secrets to your project